ipvsix/draft-sidspace-experiment/draft-ek-srv6ops-sidspace-experiment.md

 --- abstract

-This specification proposes an experimental structure for use of the SRv6 SIDs prefix in support of Inter-domain SRv6 networks.
+This specification proposes an experimental structure for use of the SRv6 SIDs prefix in support of Inter-Domain SRv6 networks.
 The core of the proposal is to structure the address space by Autonomous System Number (ASN).

 Use of this proposed structure is entirely voluntary.